engine-programming/engine-programming.github.io/content/_index.md

 Mike Acton gives his advice to new engine programmers in his talk [*Solving the Right Problems for Engine Programmers*](https://www.youtube.com/watch?v=4B00hV3wmMY).

 An engine can be a very large program, and learning your way around your company's engine can be intimiading.
 Jeremy Ong gives advice in [*Grokking Big Unfamiliar Codebases*](https://www.jeremyong.com/game%20engines/2023/01/25/grokking-big-unfamiliar-codebases/).

+Jeremy Ong also gives an overview of the important lenses through which he evaluates engines: [*How I Evaluate Game Engines*](https://www.jeremyong.com/game%20engines/2023/09/15/how-i-evaluate-game-engines/).

 # Misc links